MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-cases.md

     - The **risk activity category**.
 For example, *Email(s) with attachments sent outside the organization* or *File(s) downloaded from SharePoint Online*.
     - **Risk score** for the alert.
 This score is the numerical score for the alert risk severity level.
     - Number of **files** or **emails** associated with the alert.
 Links to each file or email associated with the risk activity is also available.
-3. **Risk activity legend**: Across the bottom of the USer activity chart, a color-coded legend helps you quickly determine risk category for each alert.
+3. **Risk activity legend**: Across the bottom of the user activity chart, a color-coded legend helps you quickly determine risk category for each alert.
 4. **Risk activity chronology**: The full chronology of all risk alerts associated with the case are listed, including all the details available in the corresponding alert bubble.
 5. **Case actions**: Options for resolving the case are on the case action toolbar.
 You can resolve a case, send an email notice to the employee, or escalate the case for a data or employee investigation.
 6. **Case export**: You can export all alerts and alert details to a CSV for a case.